stratisproject/StratisBitcoinFullNode/Documentation/coding-style.md

 `public int X { get; private set; }`
 17. Avoid initializing instance properties outside of constructor.
 `public int MaxItems { get; set; } = 100000;`
-18. Always provide a blank line after a curly brace that is not followed by a another curly brace.
+18. Always provide a blank line after a curly brace that is not followed by another curly brace.

    Therefore this is correct:
    ```